About This Keap Max Classic Review

 Disadvantages of the all-in-one-solution

 I mentioned earlier that this was also a disadvantage of the software.
-Because Infusionsoft has to dedicate development and product management resources to marketing automation, CRM and ecommerce, the offerings and feature-set in each of these is starting to feel diluted.
+Because Keap Max Classic has to dedicate development and product management resources to marketing automation, CRM and e-commerce, the offerings and feature-set in each of these is starting to feel diluted.

-Many smaller and more nimble marketing technology businesses are focusing on just one of the main features of Infusionsoft (either marketing automation, sales automation, CRM or ecommerce) and attacking Infusionsoft from the bottom and pulling away customers.
+Many smaller and more nimble marketing technology businesses are focusing on just one of the main features of Keap Max Classic (either marketing automation, sales automation, CRM or e-commerce) and attacking Keap Max Classic from the bottom and pulling away customers.

 They’re succeeding at this because they focus on their core and dedicate resources to integrations, which allow other software that serve the same customers to fill in gaps.